 6. David O’Leary

-In the 1996/97 season Leeds’ last League title winning manager Howard Wilkinson was relieved of his duties.
+In the 1996/97 season, Leeds’ last League title-winning manager Howard Wilkinson was relieved of his duties.
 His replacement was former Arsenal boss George Graham, back after serving a one-year ban for accepting illegal payments from agents in dodgy transfer deals.
 Graham installed his former Arsenal centre-back and Republic of Ireland international David O’Leary –who had just finished his playing career at the Yorkshire Club- as his assistant manager.

-Early in the 1998/99 season Graham left after accepting the newly vacated managerial position at Tottenham Hotspurs.
-The board therefore decided to advance the young and untested assistant manager O’Leary.
+Early in the 1998/99 season, Graham left after accepting the newly vacated managerial position at Tottenham Hotspurs.
+The board, therefore, decided to advance the young and untested assistant manager O’Leary.

-O’Leary utilised the youthful exuberance of his squad in order to implement an energetic and attacking style of play in which emphasis was placed on being creative and pressing high up the pitch.
+O’Leary utilized the youthful exuberance of his squad in order to implement an energetic and attacking style of play in which emphasis was placed on being creative and pressing high up the pitch.
 This allowed technically gifted players such as Lee Bowyer and Harry Kewell, who had failed to flatter under Graham, to absolutely flourish.